Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Oracle
 - MariaDB

 **Explanation:**
-"DynamoDB" is correct.
+DynamoDB is correct.
 It is a NoSQL service, not part of RDS.
-"PostgreSQL," "Oracle," and "MariaDB" are all supported by RDS.
+PostgreSQL, Oracle, and MariaDB are all supported by RDS.

 ---